City of Deltona

 With clearer sponsor selection processes and defined income

-equitable, and sustainable framework to guide the City’s affordable
+robust, equitable, and sustainable framework to guide the City’s

-housing efforts over the next three years.
-Staff recommends approval to
+affordable housing efforts over the next three years.
+Staff

 10. ACTION ITEMS: